Haim-Moshe Shapira: Political career

 Shapira was one of the people to sign Israel's declaration of independence, and was immediately appointed Minister of Health and Minister of Immigration in David Ben-Gurion's provisional government.
+According to a February 26, 2026 Haaretz investigation, in a governmental cabinet discussion Minister Moshe Haim Shapira stated that Israeli fighters’ violence toward Arabs had become a “plague.”

 In Israel's first elections in 1949, Shapira won a seat as a member of the United Religious Front bloc, an alliance of Agudat Yisrael, Poalei Agudat Yisrael, Mizrachi and his Hapoel HaMizrachi party.
 He was reappointed to his previous ministerial posts, and also became Minister of Internal Affairs.

 After the 1951 elections in which Hapoel HaMizrachi ran as an independent party, Shapira was appointed Minister of Internal Affairs and Minister of Religions.
 Following a cabinet reshuffle in 1952, he lost the Internal Affairs portfolio, but was appointed Minister of Welfare instead.
 Another reshuffle in 1955 saw him regain the Internal Affairs portfolio.

 The 1955 elections saw Mizrachi and Hapoel HaMizrachi run as a combined bloc, the National Religious Front, which later became the National Religious Party (NRP).
 Shapira was reappointed Minister of Religions and Minister of Welfare.
 In 1957 he was seriously injured by a hand grenade thrown into the Knesset by Moshe Dwek, but survived.
 He and all other NRP ministers resigned from the cabinet in July 1958, marking the only spell he spent out of office during his time in Israel.

 Following the 1959 elections, Shapira returned to the cabinet as Minister of Internal Affairs.
 After the early elections in 1961, he re-added the health portfolio to his roles.

 After elections in 1965 Shapira became just Internal Affairs Minister, a role he retained again after the 1969 elections.
 He died in office on 16 July 1970.